9. Upgrading Firmware

 REV_is your revision code.
 If the revision code is “0001” then you have firmware version 1.00.
 Otherwise, your firmware version is determined by inserting a period in the middle of the revision code.
 For example, a revision code of “0107” corresponds to firmware version 1.07, while a revision code of “0101” corresponds to a firmware version 1.01.

-To determine the programmer’s revision code in Linux:
+To determine the programmer’s firmware version in Linux:

-If you only see only one device with a name matching
+If you see only one device with a name matching

 /dev/ttyACM* appear when you connect the programmer to your computer, then you have a special modified firmware version.
 If you see two such devices appear, then you have one of the standard firmware versions and you can determine the exact version number by following these steps: